Hugo vs. Jekyll: Which is Right for Your Blog?

 John Gramila

-John Gramila is a coder and writer living in Chicago, and one of Draft.dev's first authors.
+John Gramila is a coder and writer living in Chicago, and was one of Draft.dev's first authors.